gmazzuca/gmazzuca.github.io/_pages/teaching.md

 calendar: true
 ---

-In this page you can access all the material for the courses that I tought in the past few years.
+In this page you can access all the material for the courses that I taught in the past few years.
 In the upcoming event, you can see my office hours and the course schedule.

 {% include calendar.liquid calendar_id='30a3e3e7241d02c62e43f1081dc0c95fbadfa98ded349fed11ff08bf089b93b5@group.calendar.google.com' timezone='GMT-06:00 Central time - Chicago' %}

+### **Fall 2026: Intro to Applied Math**

+**Course Code:** MATH 2240
+_Tulane University_

+This course is an introduction to the techniques of applied mathematics.
+We focus on several differential equation models that apply to a variety of applications in the natural sciences.
+Numerical and graphical techniques for finding both quantitative and qualitative information about solutions will be discussed and implemented on the computer.
+No programming experience is assumed.

+**Grading Scheme:**

+- **Midterm Exams:** 40%
+- **Final Exam:** 35%
+- **Homework:** 15%
+- **Quizzes:** 10%

 ### **Spring 2026: Complex Analysis**